mschmaus201/mschmaus201.github.io/source/_posts/2013-06-19-hello-world.markdown

 ####Revisiting My Roots
 Lesson learned for me though is the importance of being more self reliant.
 I'm now revisiting my roots and (re)learn programming.
 I know that I will start another business of my own one day, and the way this world is going, computers will no doubt play an integral role.
 So why rely on someone else to manage what I can learn myself?
 That's why I am a student at Flatiron School today.
 And less than three weeks in, I can already tell this is one of the best decisions of my life.

-My friend/past business partner had explained to me that he wansn't a fan of one of his summer internships because he already knew everything he needed to do well.
+My friend had explained to me that he wasn't a fan of one of his summer internships because he already knew everything he needed to do well.
 At the time I didn't really understand why he said that.
 I couldn't imagine the downside to actually being fully qualified for your job!
 But it wasn't until studying here did I really understand what he was talking about.

 More than ever, I now see how programming fits my need to understand how things work.
 Working on econ problem sets in college, I would have no problem passing over a problem after a while if there was no hope in me figuring it out.
 But with programming, I've spent countless hours staying up at night trying to work out issues in a program, not willing to give up.
 I feel like a kid again because this reminds me of my younger self, and I couldn't have asked for more.